eliasdejong/viperlith/docs/ARCHITECTURE.md

 ## Finally!
 We can get back to building CRUD
 If all of this sounded like a lot, you are not alone.
-Luckily,
+Luckily, you can get back to building CRUD in style.

-To join a community of like-minded people enthusiastic about performance, consider [joining the Datastar Discord](https://discord.gg/bnRNgZjgPh).
+To join a community of like-minded people enthusiastic about performance, databases and hypermedia, consider [joining the Datastar Discord](https://discord.gg/bnRNgZjgPh).

 That is all!
-I hope you enjoyed reading this, so now you can get back to building.
-May your cloud bills be lean and your morphs be fat.
+I hope you enjoyed reading this.
+And remember: may your cloud bills be lean and your morphs be fat.